davideastmond/newsaggregator/readme.md

 ### About

-- This is a full-stack news aggregator web app using JavaScript, HTML, CSS, jQuery, node, express and postgreSQL
+- This is a full-stack news aggregator web app using JavaScript, HTML, CSS, jQuery, node, express and postgreSQL.

 ### Features

 - #### User accounts and log-ins:
-  - users can create accounts
+  - users can create accounts.
   - users can log-in and out of the system.
-  - cookies are used to keep track of a user's log-in state
+  - cookies are used to keep track of a user's log-in state.
-  - relational database used to keep track of user accounts
+  - relational database used to keep track of user accounts.
-  - password hashing and validation
+  - password hashing and validation.
     #### User Profile
     - Users can change their password *(in progress)*
 - #### User custom news feed:
   - users can add/remove news topic subscriptions.
-  - users can view their custom feed which is populated by news articles *(in progress)*
+  - users can view their custom news feed based on their chosen topics.
-  - relational database used to keep track of topics and topics associated with a user's subscription
+  - relational database used to keep track of topics and topics associated with a user's subscription.
 - #### Headlines
-  - Any user (regardless of account) can view the latest headlines
+  - Any user (regardless if signed in) can view the latest headlines.
 - #### Custom ad hoc topic searches
-  - User can search for news articles by date and by topic
+  - Any user (regardless if signed in) can search for news articles by date and by topic.
 - #### UI Responsive
-  - *in progress*

 ### Future Feature ideas